Victoirey/data-analyst-interview/README.md

 # Submission

-Please return your code and results to osman.yilmaz@tate.org.uk.
+Please return your code and results to mathilde@jolimoi.com .

-The end-date for submissions is midnight on Tuesday 22 May 2018.

 Please do not return the database via email (it's quite large!)